lavabit/pahoehoe/README.md

 ```

 ### Upstream Code
-While the management, and build scripts for the project were developed by Lavabit, and are unique to this repo, the client and server code wasn't created scratch.
-Rather it created by modifying code found in other pre-existing F/OSS projects.
+While the management, and build scripts for the project were developed by Lavabit, and are unique to this repo, the client and server code wasn't created from nothingness.
+Rather it is the byproduct of a polygamus relationship between several pre-existing F/OSS projects.

-Most notably, the Android application code was based off the [Bitmask codebase](https://0xacab.org/leap/bitmask_android), which in turn relied on a number of F/OSS projects for support, with the the most significant contribution to the Android application coming from the [ICS OpenVPN project](https://github.com/schwabe/ics-openvpn).
+Our Android application code is a fork of the [Bitmask codebase](https://0xacab.org/leap/bitmask_android), which acts as a wrapper around the [ICS OpenVPN project](https://github.com/schwabe/ics-openvpn).

-The HTTP server daemon used to facilitate client setup and access was also adapted from existing code found in the [VPNweb repository](https://0xacab.org/leap/vpnweb/).
-This daemon is written in Go, and relies on F/OSS Go modules to function.
+The HTTPS server daemon we use to facilitate client setup, and provide access credentials is an adaptation of the [VPNweb repository](https://0xacab.org/leap/vpnweb/).
+The server utilizes a several Go modules, all of which are also F/OSS, to function.

-While the code developed by Lavabit has been released, under the GPL, and most of the incorporated code has also been released under the GPL, there may be modules and/or code found inside sub-folders that is subject to a different license.
+All of the code developed by Lavabit is hereby released under the GPL.
+Most of the code we incorporate, but not all of it, is also available under the GPL.
+Just beware that some of the code you may find buried in sub-folder may be subject to a different license.
+Even though the license may not be the GPL, all of the licenses are OSI approved.